Community Care Law solicitors answer your questions about Court of Protection litigation

 If they find your cousin is abusing his role as Attorney, or he cannot manage the financial role properly, the OPG can apply to the Court to revoke the Lasting Power of Attorney.

 The OPG will likely then appoint a Deputy for Property & Finance.
-It may be sensible to consider a Professional Deputy to minimise family conflict.
+It may be sensible to consider a Professional Deputy to minimise family conflict: the Deputy’s fees will be paid from your uncle’s funds.

-You can make an application to the Court of Protection for a health and welfare Deputyship.
+You can make an application to the Court of Protection for a Health and Welfare Deputyship, but these are not easy to obtain.

 In addition to application forms you will need to provide the Court with a statement giving the reasons why you think it is in your son’s best interests for you to act as his Deputy.
 We can help you to write a statement explaining to the Court what decisions need to be made for your son in the future and why you are the best person to make those decisions on his behalf.